 Mediation can be more expeditious because it can be scheduled in a number of days rather than waiting weeks or months for divorce court proceedings to be scheduled.

-The role of mediator is to serve as an unbiased facilitator to help the spouses reach a workable solution.
+The role of a mediator is to serve as an unbiased facilitator to help the spouses reach a workable solution.
 The mediator helps provide structure, focus and assistance with communication between the parties to help them arrive at a shared solution.

 Because mediation allows the spouses to have a higher degree of control over their divorce process and outcomes, mediation also has a high degree of compliance.
-Parties to mediation in general tend to abide by a mediated agreement more than one that is imposed on them by an outside third party and spouses are more likely to follow through with a mediated agreement.
+Parties to mediation, in general, tend to abide by a mediated agreement more than one that is imposed on them by an outside third party, and spouses are more likely to follow through with a mediated agreement.

 It is likely that divorcing spouses will have to continue to work together.
-During the mediation process, some of the interests of each of the spouses can be met as the work together to reach an overall agreement that addresses the needs of both spouses.
+During the mediation process, some of the interests of each of the spouses can be met as they work together to reach an overall agreement that addresses the needs of both spouses.
 Because mediation does not create a win-lose situation, it can help preserve relationships so the spouses can continue to work together down the road.